Lorenzo Williams (American football)

-Lorenzo Williams (born October 23, 1984) is a former American football defensive tackle.
-He played college football at Missouri.
+Lorenzo Williams (born October 23, 1984) is an American former professional football defensive tackle.
+He played college football for the Missouri Tigers.

-Williams has been a member of the Baltimore Ravens, Montreal Alouettes and Carolina Panthers.
+Williams has been a member of the Baltimore Ravens and Carolina Panthers of the National Football League (NFL) and the Montreal Alouettes of the Canadian Football League (CFL).

 College career

 As a redshirt freshman, Williams played in eleven games, making 21 tackles and 1 sack, with his best game coming against Kansas when he made 6 tackles.
 He also had 3 tackles against Troy, Oklahoma State and Baylor.
-After the season, he was named to the First-team Freshman All-Big 12.
+After the season, he was named to the first-team freshman All-Big 12.

 Williams, as a sophomore he started in Missouri's twelve games.
 In his first year as a defensive tackle, Williams recorded 35 tackles, 5½ sacks and 9½ tackles for losses.

 In his junior year, Williams, recorded 53 tackles, 10½ tackles for losses and 6 sacks.
 He also recovered 3 fumbles and forced 2 others.